The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-If there is an ontology constituted by space-time events in a non--relativistic context, such as configurations of Bohmian particles corresponding to $A$, $B$, $X$, $Y$ and their respective settings and outcomes, the predictions obtained by each observer should, of course, respect the time order of those events.
-In the case in which observer $X$ measures first at time $\tau=3$ and $Y$ performs the second measurement at time $\tau=4$ (provided $A$’s and $B$’s measurements have been performed at time $\tau=0$ and $\tau=2$, respectively), $X$ will (locally) influence the subsystem composed of $A$ and $C$ in a way that $A$’s initial state (\ref{eq1}) and the corresponding result (either $h$ or $t$) could be changed.
+If there is an ontology constituted by space-time events in a non-relativistic context, such as configurations of Bohmian particles corresponding to $X$, $Y$, $A$, $B$, $C$, $Q$ and their respective settings and outcomes, the predictions obtained by each observer should, of course, respect the time order of those events.
+In the case in which observer $X$ measures first at time $\tau=3$ and $Y$ performs the second measurement at time $\tau=4$ (provided $A$’s and $B$’s measurements have been performed at time $\tau=0$ and $\tau=2$, respectively), $X$ will (locally) influence the subsystem composed of $A$ and $C$ in a way that $A$’s initial state and the corresponding result (either $h$ or $t$) could be changed.
 Since the state of $A$ and $B$ are correlated non-locally, if the result of $X$ turns out to be ``$o$'', it is a fact of the matter that $B$’s result must be $1$.
 This $1$ will remain invariant until the second measurement of observer $Y$ is performed.
 This second measurement could (locally) influence and change $B$’s state and its corresponding result (either $1$ or $0$).
 Now, in this story it is not true that the result ``$o$'' of $Y$ is only compatible with $A$’s result $h$, as it would be in the case in which observer $Y$ measures first and $X$ performs the second measurement.
 In sum, in the case in which $Y$ performs her measurement first, $Y$’s outcome is independent of $X$’s setting and outcome; in the case in which $X$ performs his measurement first, however, $Y$’s outcome depends on $X$’s setting and outcome.

-Therefore, the failure of SQM to make some correct quantum predictions such as these makes this theory empirically inadequate in the instrumental or operational forms.
-That is, SQM is ruled out by the FR theorem by virtue of the fact that it cannot account for FR experiment's predictions correctly obtained by, for example, BQM.
+Therefore, since BQM is not ruled out by the FR theorem and does not lead to inconsistencies, we may reinterpret the inconsistencies arising from FRQM as the failure of this approach to make some correct quantum predictions.
+This makes FRQM theory empirically inadequate in the instrumental form.
+That is, FRQM is ruled out by the FR theorem by virtue of the fact that it cannot account for FR experiment's predictions correctly obtained by, for example, BQM.